phenology/cgc/docs/coclustering.rst

 Multiple runs should be performed in order to limit the influence of the choice of initial cluster assignment on the result.
-A numerical parameter guarantees that no zero-valued arguments are encountered in the logarithm that appears in the I-divergence expression, which is employed as objective function.
+A numerical parameter guarantees that no zero-valued arguments are encountered in the logarithm that appears in the I-divergence expression, which is employed as an objective function.
 Results are (optionally) written to a JSON file.

 Co-clustering Implementations
 -----------------------------